techiaith/spacy-tagiwr-ency/README.md

 The impetus for this experiment was that bilingual models could be very useful in the Welsh context, as the two languages often appear in the same documents in Wales (especially as names, titles and quotations).

 This model was trained by combining English Universal Dependencies data [English Web Treebank](https://universaldependencies.org/treebanks/en_ewt/index.html) (EWT) with Welsh data [Corpws Cystrawenol y Gymraeg](https://universaldependencies .org/treebanks/cy_ccg/index.html) (CCG).
-We are grateful to thei authors for making the data available under an open license.
+We are grateful to their authors for making the data available under an open license.

 953 Welsh training sentences from the CCG and 614 Welsh testing sentences were used as development sentences.
 For the English element, 12,543 training sentences and 2007 test sentences from the EWT corpus were used as development sentences.

 The tagging accuracy reported following the training process was **92.7%** on the test set.

 Because the testing data and the training data are made up of mixed Welsh and English sentences, we are unable to break that figure down by language.
 We intend to carry out an additional evaluation with new test data to analyze the accuracy of a bilingual model both in Welsh and English separately.
 From training individual English and Welsh models on the same data, the accuracy was 93% for the English language and 90% for the Welsh language.
 We expect that the figure per language for the bilingual model will be lower than 92.7% within general use, with a tendency towards English as there is more English data available than Welsh data.
 Nevertheless, an initial analysis of the results of the bilingual model is extremely promising.
-See the [Usage Examples](usage-examples) section below for examples.
+See the [Usage Examples](#usage-examples) section below for examples.

 ## Installing spaCy